$130 $44 (save 66%)

 - Football cleats-inspired sneakers are usually donned with leather or suede upper with a slightly higher collar for durability and ankle stability.
 Flat soles offer multi-directional traction.
 Spikes are removed for a more casual look.

-- Training-inspired casual shoes that can be reliably worn for gym training or weightlifting commonly have flat, stiff soles for stability.
+- Casual shoes with training roots that can be reliably worn for gym training or weightlifting commonly have flat, stiff soles for stability.
 Some have raised heels for a more upright posture and enhanced ankle motion.

 - Skate or skateboarding kicks are casual shoes revamped with additional overlays, internal toe protection, double-stitching and lace guards to make it skate-worthy.